 You do not need to prove your knowledge of English or take a test if you are over 65 or a citizen of a country where English is the main language.

-• Evidence that you have enough to support yourself
+• Proof that you have sufficient funds to support yourself.

 Remember, the document checklist provided above is not exhaustive, and additional documents may be required based on your personal circumstances.
 Properly preparing your documentation is key to the success of your application.
 Contact us today to get a comprehensive list of supporting documents.